Total Drama All-Stars and Pahkitew Island: Plot

 Both parts feature a fictional titular reality show that follows the competition of fourteen animated teenagers at a fictional island.
 For Total Drama All-Stars, the original island used in the first season is featured, where the producers say it is located somewhere in Muskoka, Ontario.
 The second part of the season, Total Drama: Pahkitew Island, features a brand new island which producers say it is located somewhere in Western Canada.
 The season's animated characters are depicted as campers who participate in themed challenges and must avoid being voted off the island by other fellow campers.
 At the end of the series, the winning contestant or the last camper to stand on the island will win C$1,000,000.
 The competition is hosted by Chris McLean (Christian Potenza), who is assisted by the camp's chef, Chef Hatchet (Clé Bennett).

 At the beginning of the competition, the fourteen campers are evenly placed into two teams which are themed to the genre of the competition.
 In each episode, the two teams participate in a challenge, in which one or more campers can win invincibility for their team.
 The losing team is called to the campfire at night, where they must vote one of their members off the island.
 The camper with the most votes is eliminated from the competition.
 At this campfire, McLean passes out marshmallows to the campers who have not been voted off, while the one who does not get a marshmallow is eliminated.
 That eliminated person must then walk to the island's dock and will be forced off of the island, and told to "never, ever come back", according to Chris.

 About halfway through the competition, the teams are disbanded, after which the challenges continue; the winner of each challenge then only receives invincibility for him or herself, whereupon a camper without invincibility is voted off the island.
-This process of elimination continues on until two players remains on the island.
+This process of elimination continues on until two players remain on the island.
 These two players, are now then subject to a final contest.
 At the end, a camper wins the competition, while the loser ends up being the runner-up.
 However, the runner-up is the winner in the other ending of the finale, as there are always two endings to Total Drama seasons.
 This season, along with every other season in the series, is a parody of the reality show Survivor while the host, Chris McLean is very similar to Survivor host Jeff Probst with the evil persona of Fear Factor's Joe Rogan.